jeanas/frescobaldi/docs/getting-started/manuscriptview.md

-=== Manuscript Viewer ===
+# Manuscript Viewer

-The *Manuscript Viewer* can display PDF documents alongside the default {music_view}.
+The *Manuscript Viewer* can display PDF documents alongside the default [Music View](musicview.md).
 Typically it is used to have the to-be-copied manuscript(s) open in Frescobaldi's window (that's where the tool got its name from) but it can also be useful to show arbitrary documents, for example with notes or task descriptions.

 One or more manuscripts can be opened using the *Open* button, new files are added to the list of open manuscripts.
 The current manuscript can be closed